RobotCasserole1736/SystemCoreAlphaTest/README.md

 # Notes

-At least as of 7/24 -
+At least as of 7/25 -

-1) Rev not yet released, so it's removed
-2) CTRE has done a one-off release of wheels - https://ctre.download/files/Phoenix%206%2025.90.0a1%20Python%20Wheels.zip - need to be downloaded and installed
+1) CTRE has done a one-off release of wheels - https://ctre.download/files/Phoenix%206%2025.90.0a1%20Python%20Wheels.zip - need to be downloaded and installed